thundernixon/blog2017/src/pages/12-04-17-drawbot-for-beginners/index.md

 ### Color trivia: why is RGB typically set in 255?

+If you're already a designer or developer, you have probably already learned about how screen color is made of a combination of red, green, and blue pixels.
+When all three are fully off, you see black, when all three are fully on, you see white, and the other colors are just mixes in between.

-256 is 2⁸.
-A byte is the smallest unit of information that can be stored on a computer – 0 is “off” and 1 is “on”.
-If we use 3 bits, we can count to 3.
-With 8 bits, we can count to 256.
-So, if you start at 0, you can count to 255.
-So, for each color channel, you can count from 0 to 255.
-The total amount of colors is 2²⁴ (or 16,777,216).
+A bit is the smallest unit of information that can be stored on a computer – 0 is “off” and 1 is “on”.
+With 2 bits, we have four possible combinations, so we can count up from 0 to 3: `00` is 0, `01` is 1, `10` is 2, `11` is 3.
+If we use 3 bits, we can count to 8: `100` is 5, `101` is 6, etc. With *8 bits*, also known as 1 *byte*, we have 256 possible combinations, so we can  you can count from 0 to 255.

+For each color channel in RGB, you can use a single byte to count from 0 to 255, in order to have all those steps between fully-off and fully-on.
+With three channels, the total amount of possible colors is 2⁸ * 2⁸ * 2⁸, or 2²⁴ (16,777,216).
+With just 3 bytes, a computer can store a color value that is one in almost 17 million!

+Wikipedia has a pretty amazing article on the [RGB color model](https://en.wikipedia.org/wiki/RGB_color_model) if you'd like a deeper explanation and some useful diagrams.

-Let’s try this type of math operation in Python: `print 2 ** 24` is the markup for 2²⁴, and it prints `16777216`.
+As an aside to this aside, we can do this type of math operation in Python: `2 ** 24` is the markup for 2²⁴, so `print 2 ** 24` prints `16777216`.

 ### Setting colors in Drawbot uses values of 0 to 1.